GuenterQuast/picoDAQ/README.md

 # picoDAQ

-Demonstrate data acquisition with PicoScope usb-oscilloscpe.
+*pyhton* example to demonstrate data acquisition with PicoScope usb-oscilloscopes

-The usb-oscilloscopes PicoSpope by Pico Technology are quite universal measurement instruments (see https://www.picotech.com).
+The usb-oscilloscope series PicoSpope by Pico Technology offers quite universal measurement instruments (see https://www.picotech.com).
 Most importantly for this project, they come with great software, not only a graphical interface with the usual functionality known from oscilloscopes, but also with a software development kit (SDK) allowing to control the devices with a wide range of high-level languages.
-This makes it possible to implement a data acquistion system as is for example needed to record, ananlyse and count the occurence of wave forms such as provided for example by single-photon counters or detectors in nuclear physics.
+This makes it possible to implement a data acquisition system as is needed to record, ananlyse and count the occurrence of wave forms such as provided for example by single-photon counters or typical detectors common in nuclear physics.

-This project is a first proto-type towards the goal of displaying, analysing and counting the occurance of typical wave forms provided by single-particle detectors.
+This project is a first prototype towards the goal of acquiring, analysing and counting the occurrence of typical electrical wave-forms as provided by single-particle detectors, including a graphical display of a subset of raw data and of the analysis results.

 Code tested with PS2000a and PS4000

 **Requirements:**

   - SDK by Pico Technology, https://www.picotech.com/downloads
   - *python* bindings of the *pico-python* project by Colin O'Flynn